panoanx/ms-mano-unity/README.md

 ![](fig/unity_editor_scene_static.png)

 > [!NOTE]
 > You can test the muscles to ensure the patch is applied correctly.
 Open the `PD-skeleton` scene in the `Assets/Scene` folder.
 Click the `Play` button to run the simulation.
 In the `Hierarchy` tab, you can find the muscles in `handmodel_variant_1114/smplx-female/Musculature/RightHandGroup`.
-You can select the muscles in blue (ignore the gray-blue ones), for example, `FDS3_R` and in the `Inspector` tab you shall see a `Muscle Stimulator` component.
+You can select the muscles (ignore the gray ones), for example, `FDS3_R` and in the `Inspector` tab you shall see a `Muscle Stimulator` component.
 You can change the `Excitation` value to see the muscle contraction.
+Refer to the [Kinesis Documentation](https://squeakyspacebar.github.io/kinesis-doc/) for more details.
 > ![](fig/play_fds5_r.png)

+#### Run the Simulator
+To run the simulator, click the `Play` button in the Unity Editor.

+You can also build the project to a standalone application by clicking `File - Build and Run`.

+### The Second Way: Use the Pre-built Binary
+We provide the pre-built binary in the [releases](https://github.com/panoanx/ms-mano-unity/releases).
+You can download the binary and run it directly.